Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Introduction

+Not all problems have the potential to be decomposed and treated in a distributed manner.
+For problems with such a favorable structure, such as many problems in the operations of power networks, the computing agents coordinate and communicate with each other to solve the main problem.
 The main optimization problem in the operations of power networks is called Optimal Power Flow (OPF) \cite{frank2012optimal,frank2012optimal2,zhu2015optimization, glover2012power, frank2012primer, skolfield2021operations}, which is a general term for any problem that optimizes an objective function (for example the cost of generation) subject to the physical constraints and engineering limits.
 OPF covers a wide variety of formulations for the long term and short-term decision-making problems in power system operations.
-Distributed optimization algorithms and specifically ADMM have been extensively studied for power systems, see for example these review papers \cite{molzahn2017survey, maneesha2021survey, wang2017distributed, patari2021distributed} and the references therein.
-However, despite hundreds of papers in this area, distributed algorithms have not become widely practical.
-The main issues with distributed optimization algorithms are large number of iterations (slow convergence), difficult hyperparameter tuning, and lack of theoretical guarantees.
-The hyperparameters heavily affect the convergence of the algorithms \cite{mhanna2018component} and different approaches have been proposed such as adaptive \cite{he2000alternating, xu2017adaptive} and machine learning (ML) assisted \cite{zeng2021reinforcement} parameter selection.